IML(In Molding Label)

 1) In Mold Labeling Injection Molding

-(1) Selection of Appropriate Thermoplastic and Mold
+(1) Selection of an Appropriate Thermoplastic and Mold

 (2) Thermoplastic Feeding and Melting